 And follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast: FDA is investigating two deaths following injection of long-acting antipsychotic Zyprexa Relprevv (olanzapine pamoate) mp3(MP3 - 2.9MB) FDA Drug Safety Communication: FDA is investigating two deaths following injection of long-acting antipsychotic Zyprexa Relprevv (olanzapine pamoate) Atypical Antipsychotic Drugs Information
+FDA Drug Safety Podcast: FDA is investigating two deaths following injection of long-acting antipsychotic Zyprexa Relprevv (olanzapine pamoate) mp3(MP3 - 2.9MB) [ARCHIVED] FDA Drug Safety Communication: FDA is investigating two deaths following injection of long-acting antipsychotic Zyprexa Relprevv (olanzapine pamoate) Atypical Antipsychotic Drugs Information